 The right herbs for the indoor herb garden

 Herbs that do well indoors in containers are things like basil, parsley, rosemary, thyme, sage, mint, dill, and chives.
 Know that basil, dill, and chives will go to seed in a few months as they are annuals and will need to be replanted.

-Growing herbs that you commonly use in your kitchen are a good place to start with your indoor herb garden.
+Herbs that you commonly use in your kitchen are a good place to start with your indoor herb garden.
 Next, decide if you would like to start them from seed or opt for plants.

 Starting from seed is cheaper, but it will need more attention and time.
 Plant the seeds in a small container with damp potting soil at the depth recommended on the seed packet.